wix-incubator/wix-code-docs/guides/getting-started.md

-# Getting Started with Corvid by Wix
+# Getting Started with Velo by Wix

-Corvid by Wix is an innovative product that lets you build robust web applications with zero setup.
-Work in Wix's Editor, add custom functionality and interactions using Corvid APIs, and enjoy serverless coding in both the front-end and backend.
+Velo by Wix is an innovative product that lets you build robust web applications with zero setup.
+Work in Wix's Editor, add custom functionality and interactions using Velo APIs, and enjoy serverless coding in both the front-end and backend.
 With Corvid, your web app can be up and running in a fraction of the time it would normally take you.

-To introduce you to Corvid, we created our own version of a "Hello, World!" example: a simple currency converter site that uses the [wix-fetch API](https://www.wix.com/corvid/reference/wix-fetch.html) to connect to a third-party service.
+To introduce you to Velo, we created our own version of a "Hello, World!" example: a simple currency converter site that uses the [wix-fetch API](https://www.wix.com/velo/reference/wix-fetch.html) to connect to a third-party service.
 Site visitors choose source and target currencies from dropdowns and enter an amount to convert.
 The results are displayed in a text box.

 ![alt_text](../media/gettingStarted1.png)

-Follow the steps below to get familiar with the basic structure and syntax of Corvid.
+Follow the steps below to get familiar with the basic structure and syntax of Velo.
 You can also scroll to the bottom to see the [complete code](#example-code) for this exercise.

 ## Step 1: Create a New Wix Site